Mangroves and Manatee Poop

 Professor’s ‘virtual field trips’ give students a close-up look at marine life

 Want the Scoop on Manatee Poop?

 (Above: Scenes from Assistant Professor Betsy Stoner’s “virtual field trips”: Getting to know a mangrove tree crab; a closer look at mangrove roots; examining manatee poop; distinguishing types of mangroves by their leaf shapes.)

 “Manatee poop is really, really important,” Betsy Stoner says, lying on her stomach on a wooden dock to scoop up a bucketful of brackish water from the Indian River Lagoon National Estuary on Florida’s Atlantic Coast.

-Reaching in with her bare hands, the Natural and Applied Sciences lecturer picks up a small oval nugget of manatee dung as the camera zooms in for a close-up.
-Now, her students can see exactly what she sees: Clues to the animal’s digestive health including partially digested seagrass, an intestinal parasite and microplastics, tiny fragments of plastic waste that threaten our marine ecosystems.
+Reaching in with her bare hands, the assistant professor of natural and applied sciences picks up a small oval nugget of manatee dung as the camera zooms in for a close-up.
+Now, her students can see exactly what she sees: clues to the animal’s digestive health, including partially digested seagrass, an intestinal parasite and microplastics, tiny fragments of plastic waste that threaten our marine ecosystems.

 Microplastics and the environmental havoc they wreak are a focus of Stoner’s Environmental Science and Sustainability and Oceanography courses.
-In a typical semester, students are treated to immersive lab experiences, dissecting mussels, conducting autopsies on fish and analyzing water samples from plastic bottles as they learn firsthand about the harmful effects of plastic waste on our food chain.
-The advent of COVID-19, however, upended Stoner's lesson plans so as the university transitioned to online learning, she has embraced an innovative approach to "virtual field trips."
+In a typical semester, students are treated to immersive lab experiences such as dissecting mussels, conducting autopsies on fish and analyzing water samples from plastic bottles.
+They learn firsthand about the harmful effects of plastic waste on our food chain.
+The advent of COVID-19, however, upended Stoner’s lesson plans, so as the university transitioned to online learning, she has embraced “virtual field trips.”